- Academic Freedom As It Pertains To Areas This Policy

 The Head of ICT and the Assistant Director (IS) and other designated System Administrators are authorised to read any file stored on the system and, if it is necessary to safeguard the integrity of the system, to delete any file without warning.
 System Administrators have the right to access users’ files and examine network traffic, but only if necessary in pursuit of their role as System Administrators.
 System Administrators must endeavour to avoid specifically examining the contents of users’ files without proper authorisation (either from the user or the user’s line manager or tutor or Academic Registrar).

 The School reserves the right to remove material from its systems or systems operated on its behalf which it deems to be of a threat to the IT systems.
-Removal of material may be governed by this policy but where this is not applicable the authority is vested in the LIS Assistant Director (Information Systems) and his authorised deputy.
+Removal of material may be governed by this policy but where this is not applicable the authority is vested in any I&T Director or Cheif Information Officer and their authorised deputy.

 The School reserves the right to remove a computer or device from the network where its configuration, operation or current status is shown to present a clear threat to SOAS’ IT.
 Examples would include a computer or device behaving in a way consistent with a virus infection.
 SOAS might quarantine or completely remove the devices access o the network until the IT Service Desk can ascertain whether the device is a threat.